(Note: UCSF's Grad Slam rules may vary slightly from Grad Slam rules in place at other UC campuses.)

 Did the presentation provide an understanding of the background to the research question being addressed and its significance?

-Did the presentation clearly describe the key results of the research including conclusions and outcomes?
+Did the presentation clearly describe any key results of the research including conclusions and outcomes?

 Did the presentation follow a clear and logical sequence?